SoftwareAG/c8y-docs/src/render/guides/users-guide/enterprise-edition/customization.html.md

 ### <a name="configuration"></a>Configuration

 **Info**: For information on the general settings in the **Customization** tab refer to [Changing Settings > Configuration settings](/guides/users-guide/administration/#config-platform) in the Administration section.
-Here, only the features that are exclusively available for management tenants will be explained.
+Here, only the features will be explained which are exclusively available for the management tenant.

 #### Support user

-In the **Support user** section, you configure the parameters for the support user activation for tenant users.
+In the **Support user** section, you configure the parameters for the support user activation for subtenant users.

-With the support user feature, tenant users can enable support users (i.e. users  in the management tenant) to access their account.
-Refer to [Supporting users in other tenants](/guides/users-guide/enterprise-edition#users-in-other-tenants) for further information.
+With the support user feature, support users (i.e. users with specific permissions in the management tenant) can access subtenant users in case of any issues.
+Refer to [Supporting user access](/guides/users-guide/enterprise-edition#users-in-other-tenants) for further information.

 <img src="/guides/images/users-guide/Administration/admin-support-user-config.png" alt="Configuration" style="max-width: 100%">